mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022/TravellerCore.md

 These difficulties are summarized on the [[#Task Difficulty table]].

 _For example, Erik (INT 9, Carouse 1) is trying to find information about a mysterious ship that landed at the starport.
 He goes to a bar frequented by wanderers and spacers, hoping to pick up a rumor.
 This is a Carouse check and the referee says that it is a Difficult (10+) task.
-Erik has one level of Carouse, which grants him DM+1, an INT of 9 (for an additional DM+1), giving him a final of DM+2.
+Erik has one level of Carouse, which grants him DM+1, an INT of9 (for an additional DM+1), giving him a final of DM+2.
 He rolls 2D+2 and tries to get 10 or more._

 **Note that if no difficulty is listed for a check, you can always assume it is [[#Average]] (8+).**